Learn about Whio

 When the chicks fledge (leave the nest), the adults moult (lose their feathers and grow new ones).
 This takes 2-3 weeks, and during this time they can’t fly, so again are vulnerable to predators.
 They are literally ‘sitting ducks’!

-Whio evolved with avian (bird) predators that hunted with their eyes, so they use camouflage to hide.
-And they do have great camouflage in rocky rivers!
+Whio evolved with avian (bird) predators that hunted with their eyes, so they use camouflage to hide - and they do have great camouflage in rocky rivers!
 Unfortunately, this doesn’t work for introduced mammalian predators that use smell to hunt.
 Their main predators are stoats and ferrets, but dogs and cats can predate whio too.
-Rats and hedgehogs may eat their chicks and eggs.
+Rats, possums, and hedgehogs may eat their chicks and eggs too.

 How can you help?